SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 # Nav and Navbar​

-The Nav and Navbar​ components equire a wrapping element with a class of `.navbar​`.
+The Nav and Navbar components require a wrapping element with a class of `.navbar​`.

 Both components are responsive by default​.